fwilleke80/GameOfLife/README.md

 * __shapefile__
   `gol.py --method=shape --shape=file --shapefile=cells/p28glidershuttle.cells`
-This option lets you define a .cells file to load for grid initialization.
-There are some .cells files in the "cells" subfolder, but you can also write your own (they're plain text) or get more from the [Life Wiki](http://www.conwaylife.com/wiki/Main_Page).
+This option lets you define a file to load for grid initialization.
+There are some example files in the "cells" subfolder, but you can also write your own, or get more from the [Life Wiki](http://www.conwaylife.com/wiki/Main_Page).

+  Supported file formats are:
+  * __.cells__
+    A straight-forward plain-text format that anybody can just write.

+  * __.rle__
+    A run length encoded file format that is often used for cell patterns.
+    It is often used for larget and more complex patterns, and is the most commonly used file format on the [Life Wiki](http://www.conwaylife.com/wiki/Main_Page).

 ## Examples
 Here are some example calls that lead to interesting results: